Bergamo, an underrated gem in Lombardy, Northern Italy, is often overshadowed by its glamorous neighbors, Milan and Lake Como.

 After seeing the beautiful view from the bell tower I continued to Piazza Duomo, another square surrounded by some of the most beautiful buildings in Bergamo.
 I spent at least an hour here in awe of Capella Colleoni in particular.

 Cappella Colleoni: This Renaissance masterpiece was built as the mausoleum for the condottiero Bartolomeo Colleoni.
 The chapel’s striking facade features patterned marble and intricate carvings, reminding me a lot of the architecture in Florence.
-I could not stop photographing the facade, with Basilica di Santa Maria Maggiore next to it.
+I could not stop photographing it, with Basilica di Santa Maria Maggiore next to it.
 Going inside was free, but photography is not allowed.

 Basilica di Santa Maria Maggiore: Known for its stunning Romanesque architecture and richly decorated interior.
 It is up there with the most stunning interiors I’ve ever seen, almost as decadent as St Peters Church in Rome.
 The ceiling looks like one big jewel.

 Bergamo Cathedral: A few steps away stands yet another religious marvel, S. Alessandro Martire Cathedral.
 There have been cathedrals in this spot since the 9th century, but the Neo-classical façade of white Botticino marble was finished in 1889.
 Since I had already spent so much time looking at churches I just peeked inside.
-It is incredibly beautiful as well and free, so definitely worth it.
+It is incredibly beautiful and free, so definitely worth it.

 Museo Del Tesoro Della Cattedrale: What I found really interesting is that there is a museum below the cathedral showcasing a Roman settlement and parts of earlier cathedrals, discovered during excavations in 2004.
 In my eyes, it is one of the highlights of Bergamo and tickets only cost €5.